emiraganov/aga-json-proxy/README.md

-## Simple JSON Datasource - a generic backend datasource
+## Aga JSON Datasource For Grafana - IN DEVELOPMENT

-More documentation about datasource plugins can be found in the [Docs](https://github.com/grafana/grafana/blob/master/docs/sources/plugins/developing/datasources.md).

-This also serves as a living example implementation of a datasource.
+It is built on top of simple-json-datasource with allowing more metrics to be defined as different fields

 Your backend needs to implement 4 urls: